HedwigOl/straattaal_attitudes/Human Experiments/Main experiment (IAT)/Experiment/README.md

 - `consent.js`           - Consent procedure including ending the experiment if no consent is given.
 - `instructions.js`      - Instruction letter and instructions for the different parts of the experiment.
 - `jspsych_iat_dutch.js` - JsPsych's IAT plugin updated with Dutch instructions.
-- `data_analysis_IAT`    - R files used for data analysis on IAT responses

 ---